BhujayKumarBhatta/ms00/README.md

 	ssh-keygen < press enter to select all defaults>

+configure the /etc/token/leader/tokenleader_settings.ini

+	sudo vi /etc/token/leader/tokenleader_settings.ini

+	[flask_default]
+	host_name = localhost
+	host_port = 5001
+	# sslnot required  since the production depoyment will be behind the apache with ssl
+	# This is required only when flask is started  without apache for testing
+	ssl = enabled
+	ssl_settings = adhoc

+	[token]
+	# default will take the id_rsa keys from the  users home directory and .ssh directiry
+	# put the file name here if  the file name is different
+	#also the public ley need to be copied in the client settings file under /etc/tlclient
+	private_key_file_location = default
+	public_key_file_location = default

+	[db]
+	#change the database string  as appripriate for your porduction environment
+	#contributors are requested to put some more example here
+	SQLALCHEMY_DATABASE_URI = sqlite:////tmp/auth.db
+	SQLALCHEMY_TRACK_MODIFICATIONS = False

 all tokens will be encrypted by the private key and the  tokenleaderclient should have the public key in the general_settings.yml file so that token leader client can unencrypt the token using the public key